erc-dynamics/Matlab_cart_pole_cosimulation/README.md

 ## Run
-Firstly, you must prepare the Ubuntu machine.
-Please read and follow the instructions [here](https://github.com/erc-dynamics/cart_pole/tree/main#run) before running the Matlab code.
+First, set up the Ubuntu machine by closely following the guidelines provided [here](https://github.com/erc-dynamics/cart_pole/tree/main#run).
+Ensure this is done prior to executing the Matlab code.
-To run the co-simulation, open `simulation.m` file inside Matlab.
-Inside `try-catch` block, you must change the IPaddresses to match your setup.
-Ensure that `<UbuntuIP>`, `<WindowsIP>` matches the IPaddresses of your ubuntu machine and windows machine respectively.
+To initiate the co-simulation, launch the `simulation.m` file inside Matlab.
+Within the try-catch section, adjust the IP addresses to align with your configuration.
+Make certain that `<UbuntuIP>` corresponds to your Ubuntu machine's IP and `<WindowsIP>` to your Windows machine's IP.
 ```matlab
 try
     setenv('ROS_MASTER_URI', 'http://<UbuntuIP>:11311')